laysakura/Search-Fulltext-Tokenizer-MeCab/README.md

 You are supposed to use UTF-8 strings for `docs`.

-Alghough various queries are available like [Search::Tokenizer](http://search.cpan.org/perldoc?Search::Tokenizer), _wildcard query_ (e.g. '我\*') and _phrase query_ (e.g. '"我輩は猫である"') are not supported.
+Although various queries are available like ["QUERIES" in Search::Fulltext](http://search.cpan.org/perldoc?Search::Fulltext#QUERIES), _wildcard query_ (e.g. '我\*') and _phrase query_ (e.g. '"我輩は猫である"') are not supported.

 User dictionary can be used to change the tokenizing behavior of internally-used [Text::MeCab](http://search.cpan.org/perldoc?Text::MeCab).
-See ["ENVIRONMENTAL VARIOUS"](#ENVIRONMENTAL VARIOUS) section for detailes.
+See [/ENVIRONMENTAL VARIABLES](http://search.cpan.org/perldoc?ENVIRONMENTAL\_VARIABLES") section for detailes.

 # ENVIRONMENTAL VARIABLES